petlu411/castingagency/README.md

 }
 ```

-### POST '/actors' - used to create a new actor. include 'name','age' and 'gender' in body.
+### POST '/actors'
+This endpoint is used to create a new actor.
+Request should include 'name','age' and 'gender' in body.
+Available to producers and directors
 Successful response example:
 ```
 {